 All physical concerns related to COVID-19 or other issues should be immediately directed to NHS 111.

-This includes our Individual Employment Support in secondary services run in partnership with Oxford Health.
+Our Individual Employment Support in secondary services (Adult Mental Health Teams), run in partnership with Oxford Health, remains a largely phone and on-line offer.

-Our Opportunities in Reach volunteer work to in-patient mental health wards has been suspended following government guidelines, as soon as it is safe to do so we will resume activities.
+Our Opportunities volunteer work on in-patient mental health wards remains suspended following government guidelines -we will resume activities as soon as it is safe to do so.

 Target Jobs have created a useful information page for those job-seeking in the current climate, with practical tips on interview techniques.